HTML: Foundation — Hyperlinks

 Consider the following example:

-<a target="_self" href="/">Visit Codeguage in another window</a>
+<a target="_self" href="/">Visit Codeguage in this window</a>

 Click on the link shown and you'll just witness the usual link-opening behavior.